Home

 By Richard B Williams

-This Alain Locke "The New Negro" product [Suggested Uses, Posters, Discussion Questions, exams/quizzes, Assignments, and more] provides students a chance to experience what happens when we educate and fight for the betterment of everyone.
-This ESSAY allows students to read and analyze this canonized work about fighting for one's rights.
-9th - 12th Graders will love this short work and product.
+This Martin Luther King, Jr. "I HAVE A DREAM" product [Suggested Uses, Posters, Discussion Questions, exams/quizzes, Assignments, and more] provides students a chance to experience what happens when we fight for the betterment of everyone.
+This SPEECH allows students to read and analyze this canonized work about fighting for one's rights.
+11th - 12th Graders will love this short work and product.
 Check it out!

 SUMMARY:

-This 11th - 12th grade canonized work allows students to understand the need for change and standing up for equality and what you believe is right.
+This 11th - 12th grade canonized work allows students to understand the need for standing up for equality and what you believe is right.

 You may also appreciate: